kamitu-sm/kubernetes/k8s on CentOs8/readme.md

 # Installing Kubernetes Cluster on Centos 8 (kubeadm) #

 We will be creating a single control-plane cluster using kubeadm.
-We will also be providing for future expansion into a multi control plane cluster with a stacked etcd store.
+We will also be providing for future expansion into a multi control plane cluster with a * ***stacked etcd store***.
 This is good for a small setups that will be scaled out in future.

 ***Note (What is meant by stacked etcd store)***
 *In the introduction a note was made that the etcd store and the k8s cluster are considered seperate.
 There are two options for highly available kubernetes clusters.*